saddev/js4m/README.md

 The problem with many macro languages is that they don't use a well-known language with a large number of libraries and utilities to support it.
-This adds unnecessary complexity, and a learning curve that's hard to justify.
+This adds unnecessary complexity and a learning curve that's hard to justify.
 Those kinds of macro languages will always be very limited.

 Node.js can be used to run js4m and the JavaScript code it generates.